FRRouting/frr/doc/user/bgp.rst

      neighbor 192.0.2.1 upa
     exit-address-family

-Only neighbors configured with ``neighbor X upa`` will receive UPA-tagged routes;
-others receive normal route withdrawals, maintaining backward compatibility.
+``neighbor X upa`` governs UPA in both directions for that neighbor: only such neighbors are sent UPA-tagged routes (others receive normal route withdrawals, maintaining backward compatibility), and only for such neighbors is the D-bit of a received UPA route honored (a drop/blackhole entry installed).
 The ``neighbor X upa`` command is documented in :ref:`bgp-peers`.

 Global UPA Origination
 ^^^^^^^^^^^^^^^^^^^^^^^